andrmiw9/TextAndImages-ToWord-usingDocX-byXceed/README.md

 # 3) Continuing👀

 ![3](https://user-images.githubusercontent.com/34866926/120944084-4afca000-c73b-11eb-9c0b-d0abd4e7213d.png)
 You must fill in all headers (keep in mind, that h1 header will be used for storing pictures, and programm won't delete it, if u change the name), and also fill in adresses for pictures and click left (yellow) button __Refresh__.
 That will download pic to your PC.
-Button on the left called __Сохранить__ allows you to STORE the image on the disk, but do not use it in a template for adding to Word Base.
+Button on the right called __Сохранить__ (Save) allows you to STORE the image on the disk, but do not use it in a template for adding to Word Base.

 # 4) Check if it is added to Base)
 ![4](https://user-images.githubusercontent.com/34866926/120944085-4b953680-c73b-11eb-8b28-cac27e77c8f2.png)